Omega403/Project-Chat-Room-TCP-in-C/README.md

 ## Project Description 🌐​

 Hi, this is a little project I did during the first semester of this year at university.
 I did it for practice and a bit for fun.
 The code still needs to be fixed and refined, as I haven't had much time due to studying and other things.
 Anyway, about the project: The project is based on the use of sockets (one for the server and the various clients).
-The server can connect up to 10 clients (just create the "client_n .c" file [and updating the MakeC file].
+The server can connect up to 10 clients (just create the "client_n .c" file [and updating the CMake file].
 You can see how it works in the video above

 ## How to Use 📍​